 Instructions for Applying

-All proposals must be submitted via the form at the bottom of this page by one of the following two deadlines: March 1, 2018 at 11:59pm eastern time (first deadline, Eastman School of Music students, alumni, and faculty only) or October 1, 2018 at 11:59pm eastern time (second deadline, all applicants).
+All proposals must be submitted via the form at the bottom of this page by November 20, 2021 at 11:59pm eastern time or March 1, 2023 at 11:59pm eastern time.
 Please note: The Paul R. Judy Center is interested in supporting creative and innovative projects by funding expenses that are directly related to the proposed project.
 Funding for capital expenses such as technology purchases are possible but less appealing to the grant committee.

 Judging Process / Notification of Awards

 A panel of judges will review the submitted proposals and make recommendations for awards.
 The Paul R. Judy Center reserves the right to not select any grantees.
-For the first grant deadline, applicants will be notified of the results by April 1, 2018.
-For the second grant deadline, applicants will be notified of the results by November 1, 2018.
+For the November 20 deadline, applicants will be notified by December 15.
+For the March 1 deadline, applicants will be notified by March 31.
 Successful grantees will receive an explanation of the amount of their grant, as well as an explanation of specific expenses indicated in the grantee’s budget proposal that the money is intended to support.
 Thus, the submission of an accurate and detailed budget is very important.
 Under no circumstances will food or beverages be considered a reimbursable expense.
 Grantees will receive half of the grant amount upon acceptance of the award, and the second half of the grant amount upon submission of a post-project report.
 The post-project report must be submitted within 30 days of completion of the project.

 Requirements of Grantees